vyperlang/vyper/docs/logging.rst

 Next, in the ``transfer`` function, after we do whatever work is necessary, we log the event.
 We pass three arguments, corresponding with the three arguments of the Transfer event declaration.

-Clients listening to the events will declare the events they are interested in using a library such as web3.js:
+Clients listening to the events will declare and handle the events they are interested in using a `library such as web3.js <http://solidity.readthedocs.io/en/develop/contracts.html#events>`_:

 ::